|Six Foot Track||1:50 000 Map Series||Six Foot Track||NSW-six-foot-track|

 Total climbing: 17m

 258 m Return

-This wheelchair accessible walk starts from the Katoomba Falls Park, on Cliff Drive.
+This very pleasant walk starts from the Katoomba Falls Park.
 The walk explores the cliffs and dense vegetation in the area, and enters the Blue Mountains National Park to enjoy the views from the Cliff View Lookout.
-The lookout provide great views up the Kedumba Valley.
-The walk is well signposted and includes braille signs for people with visual impairments.
-The optional side trip described is a nice walk, but is not wheelchair accessible.
+The lookout provides stunning views up the Kedumba Valley.
+The walk is well signposted, has handrails and fencing.
+The walk passes under the skyway just below the eastern station.
+An easy walk with spectacular views.

 This popular walk descends into the Jamison Valley, passing great views of Mt Solitary and Katoomba Falls.
 Be sure to allow time to explore as many of the side trips as possible as these are just amazing (especially the cascading water at Katoomba Falls).
 To save the walk back up the hill, take a ride on the Scenic Railway (make sure you get there before the last train at 4:50pm).

 For those looking for a walk involving more than simple boardwalk, this trail winding through the temperate rain forest could be just the thing.
 Katoomba Falls cannot fail to dazzle as they cascade down the cliffs, and the opportunity to stop for a quick cup of coffee in Katoomba Falls Kiosk makes this walk all the more appealing.

 1 hr 45 mins